open-telemetry/opentelemetry-java/exporters/zipkin/README.md

     ZipkinSpanExporter exporter = ZipkinSpanExporter.create(configuration);
 ```

+## Compatibility

+As with the OpenTelemetry SDK itself, this exporter is compatible with Java 7+ and Android API level 24+.

 ## Attribution

 The code in this module is based on the [OpenCensus Zipkin exporter][oc-origin] code.